freeciv/freeciv-web/README.md

    - Copy nginx configuration file from publite2/nginx/freeciv-web to the nginx config directory, /usr/local/nginx/conf, /etc/nginx, or /usr/local/etc/nginx
      and edit it to suit your needs.
+   - Copy scripts/configuration.sh.dist to scripts/configuration.sh and edit it to suit your needs.

 6. Start and stop Freeciv-web with the following commands: